 Connection Days for Teams

-Creating space for slowing down, reflection and connection
+Creating space for slowing down, connection and reflection

 The times are urgent, let us slow down